Did you lose your job?

 Anyone who is authorized to work in the U.S. may be eligible.

-If you have more than one job – a W-2 payroll job for an employer and a 1099 self-employed job – you have to apply for regular unemployment benefits if you earned more than $1,000 or worked more than 500 hours at your W-2 job in the last 18 months.
+If you have more than one job – a W-2 payroll job for an employer and a 1099 self-employed job – apply for unemployment benefits if you earned more than $1,000 or worked more than 500 hours at your W-2 job in the last 18 months.

 Take our Eligibility Quiz to help figure out which unemployment benefits to apply for.